 Zuko smiled to himself as he finished scanning his sleeping quarters.
 He still had trouble getting accustomed to his new room and new life.
-After spending so many years in a small cabin in his small metal ship, sleeping on the hard ground as a fugitive, and then living in a small, filthy apartment in the lower district of Ba Sing Se, it seemed unbelievable.
-However, it was not only his room that amazed him but the fact that he was now Fire Lord, ruler of the great Fire Nation, when he had once lost hope of ever regaining his throne or even his home.
+After spending so many years in a small cabin on his small metal ship, sleeping on the hard ground as a fugitive, and then living in a small, filthy apartment in the lower district of Ba Sing Se, it seemed unbelievable.
+However, it was not only his room that amazed him, but the fact that he was now Fire Lord, ruler of the great Fire Nation.
+He had once lost hope of ever regaining his royal status, but most importantly, his home.

 It was nearly an hour later when Zuko opened his eyes and snuffed the candles out.
 He made his way toward his private bathing chamber that adjoined the room on the eastern side.
-The bathing room was as magnificent as the rest of his royal suite with the same dark, marble floor and a spacious area, but what he liked most about the bathroom was the large marble bathtub that was placed near the wall facing the door which he used quite frequently.
+The bathing room was as magnificent as the rest of his royal suite, a spacious area with the same dark, marble floor as the rest of the suite.
+But what he liked most about the bathroom was the large marble bathtub that was placed near the wall facing the door which he used quite frequently.

 He waited for the tub to be filled before dipping his hand into the water and warming it with his firebending.
 Once the water was at the temperature he preferred and steam floated in the air, Zuko quickly removed his sleeping pants and climbed into the tub.
-He sighed as the warm water touched his skin, soaking up the soothing feeling for a moment, then started scrubbing himself with a soapy sponge.
+He sighed as the warm water touched his skin, soaking up the soothing feeling for a moment before he started scrubbing himself with a soapy sponge.

 As he scrubbed his chest, Zuko paused and a small frown settled on his impassive features, the large scar on the left side of his face becoming more noticeable.
-With tentative fingers, he touched the scar that marred his otherwise perfect skin, the scar Azula had inflicted upon him as he flung himself in front of Katara to protect her.
-It had healed nicely thanks to the lovely waterbender's healing and it was barely noticeable, at least not as noticeable as the one on the left side of his face inflicted upon him by his own father.
-But even if it had not healed and was as visible as the scar on his face, he would not have cared.
+With tentative fingers, he touched the scar on his abdomen that marred his otherwise perfect skin; the scar Azula had inflicted upon him as he flung himself in front of Katara to protect her.
+It had healed nicely thanks to the lovely waterbender's healing abilities and it was hardly noticeable, at least, not as noticeable as the one on his face that was inflicted upon him by his own father.
+But even if it had not healed and was as visible as the one on his face, he would not have cared.
 He received that scar saving Katara's life, and he was willing to receive more if it meant keeping her safe.

 Memories of her tear-streaked face flashed before his eyes as she knelt beside him on that terrible day, her hands covered in glowing water as she desperately tried to heal his wound and save his life.

 Her soft, gentle hands sliding down my chest...
-Zuko thought with a smile before he shook his head.
+Zuko thought dazedly before he shook his head.